 In December of 2017 Sue released her third CD entitled "Reminisce", made up of 11 popular jazz and blues standards.
 The album was recorded at Morning Anthem Studios in Cumberland, Ontario.
 Sue had the privilege of working with several experienced studio musicians on this recording including Steve Boudreau (Piano), Normand Glaude (Double Bass and Chromatic Harmonica), Tim Bedner (Guitar), Tim Roberts (Tenor Saxophone), Jeff Asselin (Drums) and Michel Delage (Drums).
 The album was produced, engineered and mixed by Normand Glaude.
 Check out clips of these tunes under the tab "Music".

-Sue is currently accompanied by the 1000 Islands Jazz Band consisting of Keyboardist, Alan Ogborne, Double Bassist, Doug Dillon, Alto Saxophonist, Hugh Gardiner and Drummer, Roger Wooller .
+Sue is currently accompanied by the 1000 Islands Jazz Band consisting of Keyboardist, Alan Ogborne, Bassist, Paul Gardiner, Alto Saxophonist, Hugh Gardiner and Drummer, Roger Wooller .
 Playing the legendary tunes of Duke Ellington, Count Bassie, Fats Waller and other giants of Big Band Jazz the band provides a solid backdrop for Sue's rich and soulful vocal style.

 "We really enjoy what we're doing and find we are filling a gap for those who love this era of music".